 604-929-5610 – 405 Seymour River Pl, North Vancouver – A municipal petting farm specializing in the display and care of farm animals and birds, featuring a milking demonstration daily at 1:15pm and visiting areas Goathill and Rabbitat.
 Open year-round daily April through October; closed Mondays, November through March.
 10am-4pm.

-604-253-2311 – 2901 East Hastings Street, Vancouver – This year’s Fair at the PNE is full of returning favourites like SuperDogs and Marketplace plus new exhibits, live performances, free nightly concerts and more than 50 rides and attractions.
-It’s fun for all ages plus children 13 and under are free with an adult admission.
+604-253-2311 – 2901 East Hastings Street, Vancouver – This year’s PNE Fair is full of returning favourites like SuperDogs and Marketplace plus new exhibits, live performances, free nightly concerts and more than 50 rides and attractions.
 See this year’s exciting line-up of shows, attractions, food and rides at pne.ca!
 Free admission for two on week days (Tues to Fri) and 2 for 1 on weekends and holidays.
-The 2019 Fair at the PNE is August 17 to September 2, 2019 (closed Monday, August 19 & 26)
+The 2019 PNE Fair is August 17 to September 2, 2019 (closed Monday, August 19 & 26)

 Burnaby Village Museum and Carousel